BOSTLAB/TranspaceR/Tutorial_TranspaceR.md

 [1] 39047    539
 [1] 39047     10
 ```
-The dataset is loaded, and the columns of `Expression_file` containing unfit data have been removed.
-We obtain a matrix that
+The dataset is loaded, if existing the columns of `Expression_file` containing unfit data must be removed.
+We should obtain a matrix that
-exclusively contains RNA counts for each gene (541) across individual cells (39047).
-The expression matrix and the metadata file have the same cells.
+exclusively contains RNA counts for each gene (539) across individual cells (39047).
+The expression matrix and the metadata file should have the same cells.

 ## Step 1: Quality control